jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/auditLog/auditLog.rst

 *Object type* = Template, envelope, user and others listed above.
 *Mailbox* = Mailbox name and its UUID, available for copying.
 *User* = User name and its UUID, available for copying.
-*IP Address* = your IP address.
+*IP Address* = user's IP address.
 *System* = Browser and OS.
 *Data* = Date when the event occurred.

-Envelope acion description
+Envelope action description
 ==========================

 1. **Envelope chain**